 - Mugs – I like to display my favourite Starbucks Been There mugs on our coffee station

-- Coffee Storage – I love these cute farmhouse style canisters:
+- Coffee Storage – I love cute farmhouse style canisters

 - Bar Cloths for easy cleanup – using white cloths doesn’t seem to make sense with coffee stains, but you can easily bleach them!

 - Small garbage or composting can for coffee grounds – we keep a container inside our coffee station so that we don’t have to cross the kitchen with a dripping coffee filter full of grounds.

 You might find many more items that you consider essential, but this is really all we needed to start with!